neilramaswamy/structured-streaming/docs/guides/stream_options/checkpointing.md

 The checkpoint location directory stores the following:

 - **Stream progress**: Each record in a stream typically has an offset number.
 In the storage location, Structured Streaming records the offsets it is going to process before starting a micro-batch, and marks those offsets are processed when it finishes the micro-batch.
 Thus, if the stream fails during a micro-batch, the stream recovers by reading from the checkpoint location and resuming at the last unprocessed offset.
 This aspect of the checkpoint location is known as "progress tracking" or "offset management."
 - **Stream state**: [Stateful operators]() generate [state](), such as intermediate aggregation output.
-The stream state is stored in the checkpoint location so that if the query is restarted, Structured Streaming can download the most recent state without having to replay the stream from the beginning to rebuild that state.
+The stream state is stored in the checkpoint location so that if the query is restarted, Structured Streaming can load the most recent state without having to rebuild it by replaying the entire stream over again.

 Both progress tracking and state management are central to the functionality of the Structured Streaming engine, so checkpointing cannot be fully disabled.
 However, there are some [checkpoint optimizations]() you can enable to make the effects of checkpoint location operations less expensive.